kodadot/developers/docs/tutorials/how-to-kodadot-phone-ios.md

-# How to use KodaDot application on iOS software (beta)
+# How to mint NFTs from iOS device

 ## What we need

 - [Nova wallet ](https://novawallet.io/)
-- Download it from your appstore and follow the tutorial
+- Download the wallet from your appstore and follow the tutorial or watch the video below

-## KodaDot app in Nova wallet
+- If you need help with setting up the Nova wallet, feel free to let us know on discord.

+## Video tutorial

+<iframe width="560" height="315" src="https://www.youtube.com/embed/xuPAcG4gKzA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## How to buy NFTs from your iOS device

-- You will need to top up your balance, to do that, fetch your Kusama wallet adress in nova wallet and transfer some $KSM to your account
+- You will need to top up your balance, to do that, fetch your Kusama adress in nova wallet and transfer some $KSM to your account
 - In the lower mid screen tap on "browser"

 ![dapp1](/nova-ios-tutorial/155.jpg)